Yasmani Grandal Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.
+- The Tigers pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.

-- Tigers pitchers combine to give up 64 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Tigers pitchers combine to allow 65 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Wentz (1-4) gets the starting nod for the Tigers in his 10th start of the season.
-He's put together a 7.45 ERA in 38 2/3 innings pitched, with 31 strikeouts.
+- Lorenzen gets the start for the Tigers, his eighth of the season.
+He is 2-2 with a 4.08 ERA and 31 strikeouts in 39 2/3 innings pitched.

-- In his last appearance on Sunday, the left-hander went two innings against the Washington Nationals, allowing six earned runs while surrendering 10 hits.
+- In his last appearance on Monday, the righty threw 5 2/3 innings against the Kansas City Royals, giving up five earned runs while surrendering five hits.

-- In nine games this season, the 25-year-old has amassed a 7.45 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .304 to opposing batters.
+- In seven games this season, the 31-year-old has amassed an ERA of 4.08, with 7 strikeouts per nine innings.
+Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.